-To set valves to normal position for useing the heater, shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern rather than the vertical shown in the illustration.
+The water heater by-pass valves are always located on the side or top of the water heater and are accessed from inside the trailer.
+To use the water heater set the valves to normal position, shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern rather than the vertical shown in the illustration.
 Valve operating sequence will be the same.
 Access to the valves in most units is through the lavatory cabinet door; on others it will be necessary to remove a lavatory cabinet drawer.